How to Perform Drawing of Objects with VBA in Excel (2 Examples)

 Code Breakdown

-• Here, 40, and 60 denote the position of the shape.
+• 40, and 60 denote the position of the shape.
 Additionally, 40 is the column reference and 60 is the row reference.

-• Then, Save the code then go back to Excel File >> then from the Developer tab >> select Macros.
+• Save the code and go back to the Excel File.

-As a result, you will get the following rectangle.
+You will get the following rectangle.

 Steps: